Rosina9700/energyforecasting/README.md

 # Energy Demand Forecasting using Sarimax models
 This project was completed as a capstone project for the Galvanize Data Science Immersive program.
 The aim of this repo is to build and compare energy demand forecasting models using SARIMA timeseries models.
+SARIMA and SARIMAX hour and day ahead forecasting were compared against two baseline models.

-## Introduction
+## Motivation
 Distributed Energy Resources such as solar and storage are disrupting our traditional energy supply and to ensure that they are being used to their full potential, energy demand forecasting is critical.
 Knowledge of future energy demand allows